MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ## Application architecture

-This application architecture includes 3 Azure resources:
+This application architecture includes 2 Azure resources:

 * Azure Static Web Apps for the statically-generated client application.
-* Azure Functions for the serverless API.
+The resource also provides the managed Azure Functions API.
+Managed means that the Static Web Apps resource manages the API resource for its own use.
 * Azure Storage for the blob storage.

 :::image type="content" source="media/browser-file-upload-azure-storage-blob/file-upload-request-flow.png" alt-text="Diagram showing how a customer interacts from their computer to use the website to upload a file to Azure Storage directly.":::